unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 **Hardware:**

-Rather than build my own hardware, I decided to search for an exisiting board that could easily be modified.<BR>
+Rather than build my own hardware, I decided to search for an exisiting board that could be easily modified.<BR>
-It needed to be something reasonably small but with dual can bus interfaces to enable full message filtering.
+It needed to be something reasonably small but with dual can bus interfaces to enable full message filtering.<BR>
+Also, preferably capable of running directly off 12V.

 This search led me to an interesting video:<BR>
  https://www.youtube.com/watch?v=f4af1OBU5nQ<BR>